 - To provide knowledge and skills for the critical analysis of scientific data derived from laboratory observations and experiments in the context of pharmaceutically active ingredients

 - To prepare you for work within the pharmaceutical industry (and/or research institutions, governmental or private laboratories), further studies (MSc/PhD), or a teaching/academic career by developing the necessary transferable and problem-solving skills through a variety of teaching-learning processes.

 Applicants from a UK educational background:

-From a minimum of two A-level subjects (including chemistry) at grade C or above.
+112 UCAS points from A-levels, including chemistry at grade C or above.
+No more than 24 points should come from AS-levels with preference for science.
 You will also need GCSEs at grade C or above in English language, mathematics and a science.
 You will be required to attend an interview.